drunkard/ceph-readable-doc/html/_sources/rados/configuration/bluestore-config-ref.rst.txt

 ``bluestore_cache_size_ssd`` and ``bluestore_cache_size_hdd`` config
 options).

-BlueStore and the rest of the Ceph OSD does the best it can currently to stick to the budgeted memory.
-Note that on top of the configured cache size, there is also memory consumed by the OSD itself, and generally some overhead due to memory fragmentation and other allocator overhead.
+BlueStore and the rest of the Ceph OSD daemon do the best they can to work within this memory budget.
+Note that on top of the configured cache size, there is also memory consumed by the OSD itself, and some additional utilization due to memory fragmentation and other allocator overhead.

 The configured cache memory budget can be used in a few different ways: